Documentation style tools#

 conf.py

 file.
-See The doc/ directory.
+For more information, see The doc directory.
 Start by adding it to the

 list of extensions: